MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 Each organization will have a different usage of Calling Plan volume and rates to consider.
 You need to get this type of usage data from your current service provider.
 Organizations already using Microsoft Teams as their service provider can get usage data by reviewing it in the **Microsoft Teams admin center** > **Analytics & reports** > **Usage reports** > **PSTN and SMS (preview) usage** report.

-When you are setting up Communications Credits, you will need to investigate call usage for your organization to determine the amounts you need.
+When you're setting up Communications Credits, you'll need to investigate call usage for your organization to determine the amounts you need.
 You can get call usage information by reviewing the **PSTN and SMS (preview) usage** report.
 This report lets you export the call data records to Excel if you need to store the data or create custom reports.
 To learn how to see usage, read [Microsoft Teams PSTN usage report](/microsoftteams/teams-analytics-and-reports/pstn-usage-report).

 ## Step 3: Assign a Communications Credits license to users